MARTIMM/raku-mongodb-driver/README.md

 to implement it all.
 By using run-command(), much can be accomplished.
 A lot of the items are using that call to get the information for you.
 Also quite a few items are shown in in more than one place place.
 Removed all internal commands.

+As explained above a lot of helper functions will not be implemented.
+Thorough documentation must be written to help the user to write their own code using the documentation of mongodb.

 Legend;